xfrenette/pathtype/README.md

 | the *full* (absolute and normalized) path matches a regular expression   | `pathtype.Path(path_matches_re="/home/.+/logs/?$")`            |
 | the *full* path matches a glob pattern                                   | `pathtype.Path(path_matches_glob="/home/*/*.pkl")`             |

-(*) all permission related validations use the current user's permission.
+(*) All permission related validations use the current user's permission.
 For example, the `creatable` validation validates that the user running your code has permissions to create the file.
 Ignored on Windows.